bostick/tabit-file-format/description/tabit-file-format-description.md

 Pascal strings store their length first and lengths will be a byte or a short, depending on use.

+There are Pascal1 strings and Pascal2 strings.

+Pascal1 strings store their length as a byte.

+Pascal2 strings store their length as a short.

 A "chunk" is a stream of bytes with its length provided at the beginning.

 "chunks" are blobs of binary data that store their length first and lengths will be a short or an int, depending on use.